 Establish a relationship to the company and get referred elsewhere

 The third reason is simple: you could get referred by the recruiter or hiring manager to a different position!

 Our founder, Peter, found this out first-hand.
 During his interview, the hiring manager made it clear that Peter wasn’t a good fit, but because the hiring manager liked him, he referred Peter to a different department.
 Peter landed his first biotech position this way even though he initially didn’t have the right experience.

 That’s the power of applying.
 You’re giving yourself a chance to create a relationship with the company.
 Even if you’re not a good fit, the manager might see some qualities in you and your experience that would fit somewhere else.
 So give it a shot!

 To summarize: YES!
 You should absolutely apply for the job if you’re at least a 70% fit.
 If there’s a job that requires 10 years of experience and you have 7, go for it.
-Even if you don’t get the job you’ll still get experience/practice interviewing, you’ll find your skill gaps and will establish a relationship with someone in the company that may refer you to other departments.
-It’s definitely worth the effort to land something you really want.
+Even if you don’t get the job, you’ll still get experience interviewing, you’ll find your skill gaps, and you may establish a relationship with someone in the company that could refer you to other departments.
+It’s definitely worth the effort so that you land something you really want.
+Good luck!